H&M’s CEO is worried that eco-conscious consumers could be bad for fast fashion

 It’s important to recognize fast fashion’s true impact on the environment.
 Brands like H&M make clothes that are inexpensive and fashionable, rather than durable: As a result, it has made it easy for consumers to see them as disposable items rather than durable goods.
 Thanks to this mentality, the global fashion industry now generates 100 billion items of clothing for 7 billion humans, which results in millions of tons of garments in landfills every year.
 H&M is not the only fashion brand that created this culture, to be sure, but it actively contributed to it.

-This massive overproduction of clothes has a massive impact on climate change.
-The United Nations estimates that 10% of the world’s carbon emissions are generated by the fashion industry–which is more than the aviation industry and the shipping industry combined.
+The massive overproduction of clothes has a massive impact on climate change.
+The United Nations estimates that 10% of the world’s carbon emissions are generated by the fashion industry—which is more than the aviation industry and the shipping industry combined.
 Over the last few years, H&M has announced several sustainability initiatives, including using more organic and recycled cotton.
 The company has pledged to become climate positive by 2040.
 But many experts believe that these eco-friendly efforts aren’t happening fast enough to keep up with the fashion industry’s incredible growth.

 As we’ve seen with the spate of extreme weather events and rising sea levels across the globe, climate change is already upon us.
-Persson says he’s concerned about how changing our consumption habits will come at an economic cost (which includes, no doubt, his own company’s bottom line), but climate experts say that the costs of not tackling the problem are far higher than previously estimated: At the current rate of carbon emissions, dealing with the damage could cost 10.5% of the GDP by 2100.
+Persson says he’s concerned about how changing our consumption habits will come at an economic cost (which includes, no doubt, his own company’s bottom line), but climate experts say that the costs of not tackling the problem are far higher than previously estimated: At the current rate of carbon emissions, dealing with the damage could cost 10.5% of GDP by 2100.

 We have a limited time to reverse the course of climate change.
 If CEOs of highly polluting companies don’t radically rethink their businesses from the ground up, there will be no way for us to avert the worst consequences of global warming.